egerhether/heatherfield.nvim/README.md

 #### About

-A dark colour-blind friendly neovim theme written in lua.
+A dark colourblind-friendly Neovim theme written in lua.
 For those who enjoy the purples, blues and pinks.

 :we#### Features